gitrules/gitrules/doc/DEPLOY.md

 During the deployment, the following steps are performed:

 - Two new repositories — one public, one private — are created within the GitHub organization of your project repository.
-The public repository is named `$PROJECT_REPO-gov.public` and the private repository is named `$PROJECT_REPO-gov.private`.
+The public repository is named `$PROJECT_REPO-gitrules-public` and the private repository is named `$PROJECT_REPO-gitrules-private`.

 - Both repositories are initialized with a newly-generated identity for your governance system.
 This step corresponds to the `gitrules init-gov` command.